t3-oss/create-t3-app/www/src/pages/en/usage/prisma.md

 layout: ../../../layouts/docs.astro
 ---

-Prisma is an ORM for TypeScript, that allows you to define your database schema and models in a `schema.prisma` file, and then generate a type-safe client that can be used to interact with your database from your backend.
+Prisma is an ORM for TypeScript, that allows you to define your database schema and models in a `schema.prisma` file, and then generate a type-safe client that can be used to interact with your database from your back-end.

 ## Prisma Client